cambiotraining/protein-structure-prediction/materials/04-multimer.md

 ## Exercise

-In exercise 4.2, we managed to polish our sequence input by removing spaces and other unwanted characters.
+In exercise 4.2 in the File Format section, we managed to polish our sequence input by removing spaces and other unwanted characters.
 You were asked to save its output as “numb_delta_human_complex.fasta” in the directory “data/04_multimers/”.
 You are now required to:

-- perform multimer predictions with ColabFold and AlphaFold3.
-You are free to choose any flag options in your modelling, but it is good practice to note them down for reproducibility.
+- perform multimer predictions with ColabFold and AlphaFold3 to model interaction between DELTA homolog1 and NUMB homolog proteins.
+You are free to choose any flag options in your modelling, but it is good practice to note these flag values down for reproducibility.

 - Record the confidence score of the model from each tool.